entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/change-default-datasources-and-connections/README.md

 ### 6. Deploy your EntandoApp with the correct environment variables

 The final step is to configure your EntandoApp deployment with the correct environment variables.
-As is the case with all the Entando Custom Resources that result in actual deployments, the property `spec.parameters` will be translated into environment variables on each of the Containers in the Deployment's Pod.
+As is the case with all the Entando Custom Resources that result in actual deployments, the property `spec.environmentVariables` will be translated into environment variables on each of the Containers in the Deployment's Pod.
 For an EntandoApp named 'my-app', the new state of the EntandoApp would could be placed in a file named `my-app.yaml` that would look something like this:
 ```